 If the above methods don’t work, the last thing you can try doing to get rid of the local files Spotify not showing issue is to uninstall the Spotify app from your mobile or PC.
 After removing the Spotify app from your device, you’ll need to reinstall the Spotify app again to see how it goes.
 This should clear up any glitches on Spotify.

-If you want to get songs from Spotify, downloading Spotify music in OGG audio format won’t come well as most audio plays don’t support playing OGG songs.
-So, opting for AudKit SpotiLab Music Converter to download Spotify music to your audio media players’ supported audio format makes sense.
+If you want to get songs from Spotify as local files, downloading Spotify music in OGG audio format won’t come well.
+Because protected Spotify Ogg Vorbis files are downloaded cache files.
+Besides, most audio plays don’t support playing OGG songs.
+Even if you retain Spotify files locally, you can’t play them on popular players.
+So, opting for AudKit SpotiLab Music Converter to download Spotify music locally to your audio media players’ supported audio format makes sense.

-Apart from converting Spotify music to lossless quality, AudKit SpotiLab Music Converter comes up with an effortless user interface, making your job much easier than you think.
+Apart from downloading Spotify music as local files with lossless quality, AudKit SpotiLab Music Converter comes up with an effortless user interface, making your job much easier than you think.
 From maintaining the metadata information, offering highly professional service, and supporting multiple audio formats, to blessing you with 5X conversion speed, AudKit SpotiLab Music Converter is undoubtedly the best music converter.
+The issue of Spotify songs not downloaded local files could be fixed by it easily.

 Steps for Downloading Spotify Music as Local Files via AudKit SpotiLab Music Converter